You searched for: “metal

 metal air fuel, metal fuel cell, metal fuel technology

-A fuel cell technology that uses metals; such as, zinc, aluminum, and magnesium in place of hydrogen to provide electrical power in order to overcome certain disadvantages that are associated with hydrogen as a fuel.
+A fuel cell technology that uses metals, such as zinc, aluminum, and magnesium in place of hydrogen to provide electrical power in order to overcome certain disadvantages that are associated with hydrogen as a fuel.

 This entry is located in the following unit: Metallurgy Topics or Metal Technology + (page 1)

-Electronic device for detecting metal which is usually below the surface of the ground, developed from the wartime mine detector.
+Electronic device for detecting metal which is usually below the surface of the ground, developed from the wartime mine detector; In the head of the metal detector is a coil, that is part of an electronic circuit.

 The presence of metal causes the frequency of the signal in the circuit to change, setting up an audible note in the headphones worn by the user.